-International Student Essentials – Checklist for Moving to the US
+9 International Student Essentials: Your Checklist for Moving to the US

-Congratulations!
 You’ve been accepted to a university in the United States.
 Now you have to decide what to pack for your big adventure.
-It can seem overwhelming, but don’t worry!
-This checklist will help you make sure that you bring everything you need, and nothing you don’t.
+It can seem overwhelming, but we designed this checklist for moving to the U.S. so you know everything you need to bring, and nothing you don’t.

 These are the essential items that you need to pack, and a few optional items that might help you feel more at home in the United States.

-Make a photocopy of these documents and pack them separately from your passport.
+Make a photocopy of your passport and visa and pack them separately from your physical passport.
 That way, if your passport is lost or stolen, you can deal with the situation more easily.

-Important documents.
-Keep these documents close by.
+3. Important documents Keep these documents close by.
 Do not pack them in your checked luggage.
 You’re much better off carrying them in a backpack or purse that stays with you.
 That way, if your luggage gets lost or diverted, you still have the essentials.

 - Student visa